 I know that for most of its history, Halloween has been a popular "holiday-that’s-not-an-official-holiday."
 It is recognized for many reasons, not least of which is children (of all ages) dressing up as whatever they desire and associating a sense of fun with varying degrees of dark, horror and even macabre themes.
 Little of it is meant to be taken seriously.
-I remember it well, as I celebrated Halloween from childhood through my late teens.
+I remember it well, as I celebrated Halloween from childhood through my early twenties.

 I stopped participating in Halloween when I became a Christian in 1996.
-I know that some believers still do celebrate the occasion; that’s their choice.
+I know that some believers still do celebrate the occasion; and that’s their choice.
 However, I did not change my mind about it just because of my faith.
 As time has passed, I’ve come to better comprehend what Halloween accomplishes: it gives people a reason to play with something that many of them either do not truly believe in or understand -- the Spirit World.

 If one is celebrating Halloween in any form, it is giving silent acceptance to all of Halloween, including the harmful and evil representations.

 Presently, many people do not believe in spirits -- or anything they can’t identify with their five senses.
 That’s understandable from the society we live in.
-We are used to instant access to plenty of things we can experience through our mobile devices, computers or in-person.
+We are used to instant access to plenty of things we can experience through our mobile devices, computers, or in-person.

 All that said, I will state that we live in a dual universe: one physical and one spiritual - both inhabiting the same reality.
 We are alive both biologically and because we have living souls.
-When we are conceived, our bodies are biologically created and our souls enter in to occupy them.
+When we are conceived, our bodies are biologically created, and our souls enter in to occupy them.
 When we die, our bodies cease to function and our souls leave them.

-Likewise, as we walk this Earth, we see people, animals, vegetation, land, water, sky and all things constructed.
+Likewise, as we walk this Earth, we see people, animals, vegetation, land, water, sky, and all things constructed.
 But occupying the same space are other things, spiritual in nature.
-There are angels and demons, incredible wonders and unspeakable terrors.
+There are angels and demons, incredible wonders, and unspeakable terrors.
 Most of it is beyond our ability to comprehend.
 Still, it exists.